amartyadav/Rust_Codes/README.md

 ---

-## 🚫 Important Note
+## Important Note
-No AI tools (LLMs, autocomplete assistants, or code generators) were used in the creation of these projects.
-Copilot was used to write this well-formatted README.
+No AI tools (LLMs, autocomplete assistants, or code generators) were used in the creation of these projects. **Copilot was used to write this well-formatted README**.
-I am deliberately learning Rust **the old-school way** — by reading, understanding, and writing code myself, guided by the book and traditional CS learning methods.
+I am deliberately learning Rust **the old-school way** — a book and coding by myself.

 ---

-## 🛠️ Disclaimer
+## Disclaimer
 - This repository is **not production code**.
 - It exists solely for educational purposes and personal growth.
 - Expect incomplete features, experimental ideas, and code written for practice rather than deployment.

 ---

-## 🌟 Portfolio Value
+## Portfolio Value
 While not production-ready, this repo reflects:
 - My dedication to learning Rust deeply.
 - My ability to work through complex programming concepts without shortcuts.